erondpowell/directus/docs/app/content.md

 </video>

 In any Project, some Collections may be accessible for only certain User roles, or hidden from the public.
-You may decide to share one of the Items within the collection with an individual or gropu of individuals who don't yet have permission.
+You may decide to share one of the Items within the collection with an individual or group of individuals who don't yet have permission.
 In this case, use Shares.
 Shares enables you to  share an Item from a Collection with anyone, regardless of their permissions, and even if they are not Users within the project.
 To learn more, see our guide on [Data Sharing](/app/content/data-sharing).